-Dr. Zarate is a music psychotherapist, musician, researcher, and educator of music therapy and the arts therapies.
-Her research focuses on social anxiety and improvisation -based music therapy with young adults.
-Dr. Zarate is interested in the clinical, social, and cultural intersections of anxiety, and writes and presents on this from clinical, critical, and cultural perspectives.
+Dr. Rebecca Zarate is a music psychotherapist, musician, researcher, and educator of music therapy and the arts therapies.
+Her research focuses on social anxiety and improvisation-based music therapy with young adults.
+Rebecca is interested in the clinical, social, and cultural intersections of anxiety, and writes and presents on this from clinical, critical, and cultural perspectives.

 She is dedicated to translating clinical and educational knowledge of music as a health mechanism into the greater community through the intersections of cross-discipline, interdisciplinary collaborations, and arts technologies.
 This is reflected in her teaching and pedagogy of art therapies research.
 Her music and health research lab includes faculty and students in expressive therapies who work together on the inquiry of music and arts, and the global social issues of the rising impact of anxiety and stress.
 Projects have included addressing manipulation of truth, “Alternative Facts,” and the Me/2 movement.
 The lab addresses the impact of using a critically conscious lens in aesthetics as a transformative tool for clinical and performance pedagogy.
 This includes her own concept of “collective anxiety” and music - centered technique of tracking moments of interest, mediators, and mechanisms of change, and transitions within clinical improvisation and critical social aesthetics frame.